Navdevl/turbohustle/content/blog/quickshifter-explained.md

 #### 1. Type of shift pressure sensor

-Generally bikes with normal shift pattern uses a pull type shift pressure sensor for sensing the up-shift.
-If a bike has a race shift pattern then its necessary to have an push type shift pressure sensor.
-In race shift pattern the lever has to be pressed down for higher gears.
-Basically the primary function of shift pressure sensor is to trigger the quick shifting function
+Generally, bikes with normal shift pattern use a pull type shift pressure sensor for sensing the up-shift whereas bikes with race shift pattern use a push type shift pressure sensor.
+In race shift pattern the gear lever has to be pressed down for higher gears.
+Basically, the primary function of shift pressure sensor remains the same which is to trigger the quick shifting function.
+It's not necessary that every bike with normal shift pattern uses a pull type shift pressure sensor, it is totally dependent on the geometry of the gear lever during an up-shift.